LUARM/spotify-skunk/README.md

 ### AWS Configuration

 1. Create a new Lambda function for your bot.
-2. Set up a DynamoDB table named `SpotifySkunk` with `chat_id` as the primary key.
+2. Set up a DynamoDB table named `SpotifySkunk` and `ChannelCredentials` with `chat_id` as the primary key.
-3. Deploy the bot code to AWS Lambda.
+4. Deploy the bot code to AWS Lambda.

 ### Environment Variables